mbattye/mbattye/README.md

 - 👋 Hi, I’m @mbattye
 - 👀 I’m interested in data, statistics and deep learning
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m currently learning python, sql and tensorflow
 - 💞️ I’m looking to collaborate on interesting projects looking to change the world
 - 📫 How to reach me https://www.linkedin.com/in/mike-battye/